In the majority of countries in the world, there is a huge emphasis on Google-first SEO.

 Reasons for Optimizing for Other Search Engines

-There are many reasons why we should look beyond Google for our SEO strategies in 2020.
+There are many reasons why we should look beyond Google for our SEO strategies.
 For instance:

 Google’s Share of the Market Is Slowly Declining